-The Linesperson shall report what was witnessed to the Referees who may then assess the appropriate penalty (bench minor penalty).
-Rule 32.4.
+The Linesperson may stop play and report what witnessed to the Referees who may then assess the appropriate penalty (bench minor penalty).
+Rule 32.4 and Rule 10.3.

 The play is in Team A's zone.
 Team B33 has the puck and is about to pass it to a teammate at the goal line.
 As the player attempts to pass the puck, Team A2 shoots a broken stick at the Team B player knocking the puck off the stick.
 This is not seen by either Referee; however, it is seen by one of the Linespersons.
 What does the Linesperson do in this situation?
 Where do you find this in the rule book?